-Most people don’t think about spyware when they’re using their PC, but it’s a reality.
-Spyware infects your computer and collects information about what you’re doing so that someone else can track your movements or sell your data.
+Most people don’t think about spyware when they’re using their PC, but it’s a reality. malicious software infects your computer and collects information about what you’re doing so that someone else can track your movements or sell your data.

 It can also damage your computer and steal important information.
-There are many types of spyware, but the best way to protect yourself is to be aware of the dangers and use a good anti-spyware program.
+There are many types of software, but the best way to protect yourself is to be aware of the dangers and use a good anti-malware program.

 Spyware’s Harmful Effects

-There are many types out there, each with its own set of harmful effects.
-Some spyware tracks your online activities and sends that information back to the manufacturer or creator of the spyware.
+There are many types, each with its own set of harmful effects.
+Some software tracks your online activities and sends that information back to the manufacturer or creator of the malicious software.

-This type of spyware can give away your personal information, track your movements, and even snoop on your conversations.
-Other spyware hijacks websites you visit and captures data from the pages you view.
+This malware can give away your personal information, track your movements, and even snoop on your conversations.
+Other malware hijacks websites you visit and captures data from the pages you view.

 It can steal your login credentials for websites or even capture sensitive information about your business.
 All of these activities can have serious consequences for both you and the people around you.

-If you’re feeling frustrated with the amount of spyware and malware on your computer, there are a few methods you can use to try and remove it.
-If you don’t know how to remove spyware or malware yourself, there are many third-party tools available that can help.
+If you’re feeling frustrated with the amount of malware on your computer, there are a few methods you can use to try and remove it.
+If you don’t know how to remove software or malware yourself, there are many third-party tools available that can help.
 Whatever method you choose, make sure to back up your data first in case anything goes wrong.
 Pick a method:

-A good anti-virus package will usually be a bit more difficult to uninstall than spyware, but it’s still possible.
-The main reason to uninstall anti-virus software is that you may have a false positive, meaning it detects the spyware as malware, but in reality, it isn’t.
+A good anti-virus package will usually be a bit more difficult to uninstall than malware software, but it’s still possible.
+The main reason to uninstall anti-virus software is that you may have a false positive, meaning it detects the software as malware, but in reality, it isn’t.

-The proliferation of spyware is a problem that is only going to get worse.
+The proliferation of spyware is a problem that will only get worse.
 It is software that covertly monitors the activities of its users in order to generate revenue for its creators.

 While spyware can be benign, such as tracking the location of a computer or gathering data on web browsing.
 It is also useful to track personal information or spy on conversations.